Outreach and Education for Hawai‘i Fruit and Vegetable Growers

 Produce safety is of growing concern to fruit and vegetable operations, the regulatory community, and consumers as a result of the Food Safety Modernization Act (FSMA) and the Produce Safety Rule.
 FSMA is a federal law that grants the Food & Drug Administration (FDA) new regulatory authority over several types of farming and food production.
 To learn more about FSMA, click on our FSMA page.

 While some Hawaii produce and added-value operations will not likely be subject to FSMA regulations due to their small size, wholesale buyers will increasingly demand documented food safety practices from their suppliers, just as retail customers look to become more aware of how their food is produced.

-Therefor, the Hawaii Department of Agriculture (HDOA) is working with the FDA to provide outreach and education to Hawaii fruit and vegetable growers who will be impacted by the FSMA Produce Safety Rule and have just been awarded a cooperative agreement with the FDA to build the program to promote understanding of the Produce Safety Rule.
+Therefor, the Hawaii Department of Agriculture (HDOA) is working with the FDA to provide outreach and education to Hawaii fruit and vegetable growers who will be impacted by the FSMA Produce Safety Rule and has just been awarded a cooperative agreement with the FDA to build the program to promote understanding of the Produce Safety Rule.

 The Produce Safety Rule